tompaana/azure-secure-networking-for-devs/exercises/3-bastion.md

 > * Public IP address: `pip-bastion-{team name}-dev`
 > * Bastion: `bas-{team name}-dev`

 Login to the virtual machine using Azure Bastion and verify that your Private DNS zones work by running the following command in the command prompt/PowerShell: `nslookup app-<your team name>-dev-eu.azurewebsites.net`.
 You should see an IP in the private IP address space.
+Try accessing the web app in the browser of your jumpbox - does that work?
+Should it?

 This exercise can only be completed by installing Solitaire and winning the game.
 Extra points for pro mode i.e., allowing only one time to go through the deck.